-- 10. If the /tmp directory has less than 1 GB of free disk space, then identify a file system with at least 1 GB of free space and set the TMP and TMPDIR environment variables to specify a temporary directory on this file system: - To determine the free disk space on each mounted file system use the following command:
+- 10. If the /tmp directory has less than 1 GB of free disk space, then identify a file system with at least 1 GB of free space and set the TMP and TMPDIR environment variables to specify a temporary directory on this file system: - a.
+To determine the free disk space on each mounted file system use the following command:

-'''

-df -m /tmp
+df -k /tmp

-'''